thrumdev/nomt/bitbox/src/beatree/README.md

 node_pointers: [LNPN or BNID]   // n * 32
 ```

-> NOTE: bbn_seqn, commit_seqn, bbn_pn are only relevant to the BBNs.
+> NOTE: bbn_seqn, sync_seqn, bbn_pn are only relevant to the BBNs.
 However, because the branch node format is shared between the bottom-level branch nodes and upper-level branch nodes, 16 bytes of memory are wasted for every upper-level branch node.
 With the expected index size of 10 GiB, this wastage would amount to 40 MiB, which seems to be bearable.
-As future optimization, we could adjust the in-memory format of UBN in such a way, that those fields could be used for separators and node pointers, by e.g. borrowing a bit from bbn_seqn or reserving a niche value for commit_seqn.
+As future optimization, we could adjust the in-memory format of UBN in such a way, that those fields could be used for separators and node pointers, by e.g. borrowing a bit from bbn_seqn or reserving a niche value for sync_seqn.

 ### `sync` op